amir0ff/stackconverter/TESTING.md

 ## Overview

-StackConverter has a focused test suite covering critical backend functionality with 40 tests across 6 test suites.
+StackConverter has a comprehensive test suite covering critical backend functionality with 40 unit tests and 10 integration tests across 7 test suites.
 All tests are currently passing.

 ## Running Tests